Pinus lambertiana: Threats

-Sugar pine trees have been impacted by the invasive species of mountain pine beetles (Dendroctonus ponderosae) that are native to western North America.
-The beetles lay their eggs inside of the tree and inhibit the trees ability to defend itself against the invading species.
-The beetles also feed from the trees nutrients which slowly weakens the trees overall health, making the pines more susceptible to other threats like fires and fungal infections by white pine blister rust.
-Blister rust can weaken the tree and enable further infestation by mountain pine beetles due to the lack of defense from the sugar pine.

-The sugar pine has been severely affected by the white pine blister rust (Cronartium ribicola), a fungus that was accidentally introduced from Europe in 1909.
-A high proportion of sugar pines have been killed by the blister rust, particularly in the northern part of the species' range that has experienced the rust for a longer period of time.
+The sugar pine has been severely affected by the white pine blister rust (Cronartium ribicola), a fungal pathogen accidentally introduced from Europe in 1909.
+A high proportion of sugar pines have been killed by the blister rust, particularly in the northern part of the species' range where blister rust has been present longer.
 The rust has also destroyed much of the Western white pine and whitebark pine throughout their ranges.
-The U.S. Forest Service has a program (see link below) for developing rust-resistant sugar pine and western white pine.
+The U.S. Forest Service has a program for developing rust-resistant varieties of sugar pine and western white pine.
 Seedlings of these trees have been introduced into the wild.
-The Sugar Pine Foundation in the Lake Tahoe Basin has been successful in finding resistant sugar pine seed trees and has demonstrated that it is important for the public to assist the U.S. Forest Service in restoring this species.
-However, blister rust is much less common in California, and sugar, Western white and whitebark pines still survive in great numbers there.
+The Sugar Pine Foundation in the Lake Tahoe Basin has been successful in finding resistant sugar pine seed trees.
+Blister rust is much less common in California, where sugar, Western white and whitebark pines still survive in great numbers.

+Sugar pine trees have been impacted by the mountain pine beetle (Dendroctonus ponderosae), which is native to western North America.
+The beetles lay their eggs inside of the tree and inhibit the tree's ability to defend itself against invading species.
+Beetle infestation can also cause nutrient deficiencies that slowly weaken the tree's overall health, making pines more susceptible to other threats such as fires and white pine blister rust.
+Blister rust can weaken the tree and enable further infestation by mountain pine beetles.

 The species is generally resistant to fire because of its thick bark and because it clears away competing species.
-However, its mortality has been directly linked to dryer conditions and higher temperatures.
-Sugar pine trees grow in western North America, a region already impacted by climate change.
-Higher temperatures within a sugar pine forest can lower resin levels within the tree which will cause less protection against pathogens.
-At the same time the warmer winters make the survival of the pests and pathogens more likely.
-The weakened or dying trees then provide fuel to the forest fires, which may become more frequent and more intense, if the climate change results in warmer temperatures in summer, particularly if coupled with drier conditions and stronger winds.
+However, its mortality has been directly linked to drier conditions and higher temperatures.
+Climate change presents a threat to species health: higher temperatures can decrease resin levels within the trees, weakening defenses against pathogens.
+At the same time, warmer winters increase survival of pests and pathogens.
+The weakened or dying trees then provide fuel for forest fires, which may become more frequent and more intense with rising summer temperatures, particularly if coupled with drier conditions and stronger winds.